-The music department does not supply headphones for students to use in their Music lessons for hygiene reasons.
-We ask that students should come to their Music lessons equipped with a pair of headphones that they can use.
+The music department does not supply headphones for students to use in their Music lessons.
+The cost of purchasing such items becomes prohibitive and so we ask that students should come to their Music lessons equipped with a pair of headphones that they can use.

-The headphones can be any style you wish, but should have a mini-jack connector (like the one you need for an iPod or MP3 player) in order that they can be plugged in to the iMac computers.

-Reminder - school rules regarding the use of personal music players in school is prohibited and we politely ask that you make sure your child respects this and therefore should have headphones out of their bags only if required during a Music lesson.
+The headphones can be any style you wish, but should have a mini-jack connector (like the one you need for an iPod or MP3 player) in order that they can be plugged into the iMac computers.
+Reminder - The use of personal music players in school is prohibited and we politely ask that you make sure your child respects this and therefore should have headphones out of their bags only if required during a Music lesson.